 Kack's Crimson Mystique

 Our phenomenal red girl out of Idaho Jewels Poodles in Rigby, Idaho...
-She is from our other line is being used for a single breeding to Wizard in 2018.
+She is from our other line is being bred to Wizard in 2018.
 We have hopes of producing a red male that will take over as our Wizard retires, allowing us to produce a genetically tested and DNA verified F1b line, more reds produced, and more curl to our coat types in the coming years!

 Kack's Pandora II